U.S. House GOP takes aim at fake pills containing deadly fentanyl sold on social media - NewsBreak

 A February 2022 Government Accountability Office report on drug and human trafficking highlighted the use of social media and e-commerce platforms for drug traffickers.

-According to a Drug Enforcement Agency analysis last year, six out of 10 fentanyl-laced fake pills contain a lethal dose of the synthetic opioid.
+According to a Drug Enforcement Agency analysis last year, 6 out of 10 fentanyl-laced fake pills contain a lethal dose of the synthetic opioid.

 Officials seized 14,700 pounds of illicit fentanyl in 2022, with the vast majority coming into the U.S. via land border crossings, according to U.S. Customs and Border Patrol.